allistairyu/snowcast/README.md

 as fast as it can from the socket.

 ## Bugs
 I'm aware of one test that occasionally fails: TestStreamRateMultipleStations.
+At the moment, I'm not sure what could be causing it, but it might have something to do with recv timing out in the client handler and closing the connection.
+Since it only happens ~20% of the time, it may also be a result of undefined behavior/memory issues.
+With more time, I would perform more testing to verify the bug.

 As I did this project in C, I fully expect there to be occasional memory leaks or segfaults.
 I tried my best to eliminate any errors I encountered with Address